googlearchive/polymer-element-catalog/guides/paper-iron-layout.md

 [Demonstration](assets/drawer.html)

 On narrow screens, the drawer can be hidden or revealed via the `togglePanel` method.
+Or, you can add the `paper-drawer-toggle` attribute to an element.
+That element acts as an open / close button and there is no need to call `togglePanel` explicitly.

 The user can touch the button or swipe in order to display the drawer.
 On wide screens, the drawer is always open and the button to open the drawer is hidden.

 Any children with the `drawer` attribute set are placed in the navigation area.
 Any children with the `main` attribute are placed in the main panel.